bumblebee211196/bees_blog/resume.md

 ## Experience
 **2018 – PRESENT, MEMBER TECHNICAL STAFF, ZOHO**

-As a Data Engineer, I gained and understood the knowledge of Hadoop and Spark and how the underlying is working.
+I gained and understood the knowledge of Hadoop and Spark and how the underlying is working.
 Implemented a message queue using RabbitMQ for training Machine Learning models in an orderly fashion.
 * Developed a wrapper over it to help developers publish and consume messages with ease.
 * Developed a custom authentication mechanism.